ecarlstrom/discordbot/issues.md

 # Known Issues

 - Music playback is occasionally choppy and cuts off early.
-Investigating the cause of these issues.
+Investigating the cause of these issues. (fix added 8/30/2019, testing going well)

 - `!skip` command can act strangely, including not tallying votes properly and getting stuck looping the "Sorry, no one voted!" reply even if votes were cast.